Henry Birchenough: Suffragists and women in society

+Whilst still at University College, London, Birchenough showed an interest in women's rights, proposing a motion in January 1872 at the age of 19 to the UCL Debating Society, interpreting the debating society's rules as admitting women.
+The motion was seconded by John Neville Keynes and carried by 30 to 20.

 On 24 March 1877, at the age of 24, having completed his MA, Birchenough appeared alongside Lydia Becker, Alice Cliff Scatcherd (subsequently one of the co-founders of the Women's Franchise League) and other early suffragists to discuss women's access to the vote in Macclesfield.
 The chairman, J. W. White, addressed the meeting saying that "it appeared somewhat strange that whereas the British Parliament had been engaged from time to time for many years back in conferring rights and removing disabilities, there should still exist any large and intelligent section of society outside the electoral community.
 They had not yet found any good reason given for excluding from parliamentary suffrage women who had already voted in municipal and school board elections; therefore they intended to reiterate their demands until they were conceded".
 Birchenough and Scatcherd seconded the first resolution, which was moved by Joshua Oldfield Nicholson.
 In the same year he is recorded as having given two pounds and two shillings to the Manchester National Society for Women's Suffrage.